NFL on Thanksgiving Day: Home team controversy

-It has remained a tradition for the Dallas Cowboys and Detroit Lions to host the afternoon games dating several decades.
+It has remained a tradition for the Detroit Lions and Dallas Cowboys to host the afternoon games dating several decades.
 Other teams eventually expressed interest in hosting Thanksgiving Day games.
 Lamar Hunt, the former owner of the Chiefs (who had hosted Thanksgiving Day games from 1967 to 1969 as an AFL team prior to the merger), lobbied heavily in favor of his team hosting a game on the holiday.
-When the NFL adopted a third, prime time game, the Chiefs were selected as the first team to host such a contest, but the team was not made a permanent host, and Hunt's death shortly after the 2006 contest ended the lobbying on behalf of the team.
+When the NFL adopted a third, prime time game, the Chiefs were selected as the first team to host such a contest.

 The host issue came to a head in 2008, focusing particularly on the winless Lions.
 Going into the game, the Lions had lost their last four Thanksgiving Day games, and opinions amongst the media had suggested removing the Lions and replacing them with a more attractive matchup.
 The team also required an extension to prevent a local television blackout.
 The Lions were routed by the Tennessee Titans 47–10, en route to the team's 0–16 season.
-NFL commissioner Roger Goodell confirmed that the Lions would stay on Thanksgiving Day for the 2009 season, but kept the issue open to revisit in the future.
+NFL commissioner Roger Goodell confirmed that the Lions would stay on Thanksgiving Day for the 2009 season, but kept the issue open to revisit in the future..
+However, with the resurgence of the Lions in the 2020s decade, these calls have all but disappeared.

 Conversely, the Dallas Cowboys, who typically represent a larger television draw, have had far fewer public calls to be replaced on Thanksgiving Day.
 One issue that has been debated is a perceived unfair advantage of playing at home on Thanksgiving Day.
 The advantage is given in the form of an extra day of practice for the home team while the road team has to travel to the game site.
 This is true for most Thursday games, but with the night games, the visitor can travel to the game site after practice on Wednesday and hold the final walkthrough the following morning.

 With the introduction of the prime time game, which effectively allows all teams in the league an opportunity to play on Thanksgiving Day, along with the introduction of year-long Thursday Night Football ensuring all teams have one Thursday game during the regular season (thus negating any on-field advantages or disadvantages to being selected for Thanksgiving Day), the calls for the Lions and the Cowboys to be removed have diminished.
 Commissioner Roger Goodell stated in 2025 that he did not anticipate making any changes to the permanent hosting for the foreseeable future.